frictionlessdata/TableSchema.jl/README.md

 [![SemVer](https://img.shields.io/badge/versions-SemVer-brightgreen.svg)](http://semver.org/)
 [![Gitter](https://img.shields.io/gitter/room/frictionlessdata/chat.svg)](https://gitter.im/frictionlessdata/chat)

-A library for working with [Table Schema](http://specs.frictionlessdata.io/table-schema/) in Julia.
+A library for working with [Table Schema](http://specs.frictionlessdata.io/table-schema/) in Julia:

+> Table Schema is a simple language- and implementation-agnostic way to declare a schema for tabular data.
+Table Schema is well suited for use cases around handling and validating tabular data in text formats such as CSV, but its utility extends well beyond this core usage, towards a range of applications where data benefits from a portable schema format.

 :construction: This package is pre-release and under heavy development.
 Please see [DESIGN.md](DESIGN.md) and visit the [issues page](https://github.com/frictionlessdata/tableschema-jl/issues) to contribute.